IWSLT/IWSLT.github.io/_pages/2021/shared-tasks/offline.md

 &emsp;&emsp;  /< Set >.< Task >.< UserID >.contrastive2.txt
 &emsp;&emsp;  /...
 where:
-< UserID > = user ID of participant used to download data files (e.g. the name of your institution)
+< UserID > = user ID of participant used the short name chosen in the registration form (e.g. the name of your institution)

 < Set > = IWSLT21.SLT.tst2021